FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-As you can see, we still have a `pub fn multiply` but the inside of that is significantly different.
-This is the fully expanded output of our library.
+This is the fully expanded output of our library, not much has change except that we can see a few things that rust will always do to our program like convert out doc comments to attributes.
 Now let's update our `proc_macro` to do something a little more interesting.

 ```rust
 // ./crates/example-macro/src/lib.rs